Chapter 55:

 “Mwahahahahaha.”
 She cackled proudly.

 I scooped the red substance next, shoving it into my mouth eagerly.
-It was the creamiest and smoothest potatoes I had ever consumed.
-Finally, tasting the clear substance by itself, it became apparent that it was a gravy of sorts, and equally delicious.
+Whatever the fluffy slop was, it tasted as though it were the creamiest and smoothest potatoes I had ever consumed.
+Finally, enjoying the clear substance by itself, it became apparent that it was a gravy of sorts, and equally delicious.

 “And mashed potatoes with gravy.
 Sharzin, I’m in love.”